Tudor67/Paper-Notes/ComputerVision/Detection/README.md

   - The idea of using anchors avoids pyramids of images/feature maps, filters with multiple scales/sizes and better handles (needs less memory & is faster) the scale variance issue.
   - For each sliding-window location, RPN simultaneously predicts multiple region proposals.
   - The k=9 (scale x aspect ratio = {128^2, 256^2, 512^2} x {1:1, 1:2, 2:1}) proposals are parameterized relatively to k reference boxes (==anchors).
-  - For a conv feature map of a size W*H (typically ~2400), there are W*H*k anchors in total.
+  - For a conv feature map of a size W\*H (typically ~2400), there are W\*H\*k anchors in total.
   - The design of multi-scale anchors is a key component for sharing features without extra cost for addressing scales.
 * RPN training:
   - Anchors:
 	  * Positive examples:
 		  1. anchor/anchors with the highest IoU overlap with a GT box;
-		  2. an anchor that has an IoU overlap higher than 0.7 with any GT box;
+		  2. anchors that have an IoU overlap higher than 0.7 with any GT box;
 	  * Negative examples:
 		  1. non-positive boxes with IoU lower than 0.3 for all GT boxes;
 	  * Anchors that are neither positive nor negative do not contribute to the training objective.
-  - RPN is trained to minimize an objective function following the multi-task loss in Fast R-CNN:
+  - RPN is trained to minimize an objective function following the multi-task loss (similar to Fast R-CNN):
       * Classification of object proposals (object versus not object);
 	  * Refinement of their spatial locations with k different bounding-box regressors (k=9 is the number of anchors for each location).
 	  Remember: a proposal is associated with k=9 anchor boxes.
   - Each mini-batch arises from a single image and contains 256 randomly sampled anchors (128:128 positive/negative examples).
-  - The shared conv layers are initialized by pre-training a model on ImageNet classification (ZF net & VGG16).
+  - The shared conv layers are initialized by pre-training a model on ImageNet classification (ZF net or VGG16).
 * RPN & Fast R-CNN training (4-step alternating training):
   1. RPN:
       - Initialize RPN with a model pre-trained on ImageNet;